Part III - Intervention

 In a darkened haze, a shimmering figure manifests — first as a sound, then as a flash of brilliant color, brightening an expanse of dormant imagination until a man stands before you in the gloom.
 His amber eyes are luminous and merry.
-He flashes a friendly grin, beckoning you closer as his handsomely crafted features are finally revealed.
+He flashes a friendly grin, beckoning you closer as his handsomely crafted features are fully revealed.

 “Hello.
 It's Mouse again.
 Remember me?” he pauses, his expression hopeful.
 “It has been quite a while.
 No?
 You cannot recall the specifics of my face?”